 Dropshipping companies (in Europe)

-Oberlo is an online platform that allows online retailers to find trending products and easily import these products from suppliers directly into their Shopify store.
+Oberlo is a platform where you can find dropshipping suppliers.
+It allows online retailers to find trending products and easily import these products from suppliers directly into their Shopify store.
 Retailers can then ship them to their customers.
 Shopify acquired Oberlo in 2017.

 Spocket collects dropshipping wholesalers from Europe and the United States.
 With more than 50,000 connected retailers Spocket has products in almost every sector.